|Nutrition Facts (per serving)|

 Combine mayonnaise, honey mustard, lemon juice, and salt and pepper to taste in a medium bowl.

 Stir in cooked chicken, chopped apple, pecans, and dried cherries or cranberries to coat.

-Cover and chill the salad for 1 to 2 hours before serving.
+Cover and chill salad for 1 to 2 hours before serving.

 - Store any leftovers of the salad, well covered, in the refrigerator for up to three days.